- Girls' Mental Health

 Grant initiatives are subject to change.
 Availability of the grants and the due date for proposals will be announced via our e-newsletter.

-Please read the Spring 2022 Grant Guidelines.
-The proposal deadline is 4:00 p.m. on Thursday, March 31, 2022.
+Please read the Fall 2023 Grant Guidlines.
+The proposal deadline is 4:00 p.m. on Thursday, October 19, 2023.
 Incomplete and late applications will not be considered.
 Applications that are in-progress at 4:00 p.m. on the day of the deadline will not be considered.

-The foundation requires applicants to submit a one-page concept paper or call the foundation prior to a full proposal.
-Concept papers and calls help the foundation assess whether the proposed project is aligned with its funding priorities.
-Concept papers, along with an accompanying cover sheet, or calls must be completed by 2:00 p.m. on March 11.
-Please call or email Rebecca Donham at (508) 879-7625 or email@example.com.
-Tips for Writing a Concept Paper are included in the Applicant & Grantee Guide.
+The foundation requires applicants to submit a one-page concept paper and cover sheet plus a logic model prior to a full proposal.
+Concept papers help the foundation assess whether the proposed project is aligned with its funding priorities.
+Concept papers, along with the accompanying cover sheet, must be submitted by Friday, October 6.
+The foundation strongly encourages applicants to submit their concept papers in advance of this deadline to allow for timely feedback.
+Concept papers and/or questions should be directed to the following program officer:

 Steps to Apply